 Steps to Ensure Effective Onboarding of Managers

-Newly hired leaders will feel less overwhelmed and disoriented in their new role if you take the time to gently walk them through team procedures.
+Newly hired leaders will feel less overwhelmed and disoriented in their new role if you gently walk them through team procedures.
 They’ll be prepared and have time to plan their next moves.

 Here are the five steps to ensure that managers succeed from the start:

 - Connect.
 Before and throughout the first 90 days, establish a relationship with the new or promoted manager.
-This is one of those distinguishing practices that relieve new managers of the burden of not being aware of what to anticipate during the onboarding process.
+This is one distinguishing practice that relieves new managers of the burden of not knowing what to anticipate during the onboarding process.

 - Manage.
-On the first day, schedule a meeting with the new manager and make a daily connection for the best results.
+On the first day, schedule a meeting with the new manager and connect daily for the best results.
 Share your goals, values, and objectives.
 Discuss relevant issues and create a growth strategy that is unique to you.
 To assist the new manager’s transition into the new job, hire an external coach or collaborate with an internal coach.

 - Plan.
 Set weekly goals with your new boss and partner.
 Meetings and shadowing opportunities with essential stakeholders should be scheduled.
 Make strategic talks a part of the process.
 Utilize dependable technical methods to assess development.
 Early on in the process, incorporate career development conversations.